- Download our Moving to Egypt Guide (PDF)

 Crime rates in Egyptian cities are moderate.
 Expats should take sensible precautions with their personal security and possessions.

 Petty crimes, such as opportunistic theft, pickpocketing, bag snatching and street scams, remain a concern.
-As with violent crime, the issue has been exacerbated by recent political developments and high levels of poverty and unemployment.
+As with violent crime, the issue is exacerbated by political developments and high levels of poverty and unemployment.
 The threat of being impacted by these crimes is elevated in crowded and busy areas, such as markets, transport hubs and areas frequented by foreigners.
-Petty crimes are increasingly affecting middle- to upper-class neighbourhoods.

 Sexual harassment remains a pressing social grievance in Egypt.
 The verbal and, at times, physical harassment, of women by large groups of men has generated considerable debate and concern in Egyptian society.
 Female expats should travel in a group and avoid walking alone at night.